-- Brent crude and gold retain their value as potential diversifiers. - Structured strategies can enable investors to retain exposure to further potential gains in stocks, while reducing sensitivity to a correction.
-Macro hedge funds are also well placed to help investors navigate geopolitical shifts, in our view.
+- Into the US election, gold may be an effective hedge against concerns over geopolitical polarization, the US deficit, or inflation. - Structured strategies can enable investors to retain exposure to further potential gains in stocks, while reducing sensitivity to a correction.
+Macro hedge funds are also well-placed to help investors navigate geopolitical shifts, in our view.